Abdeljalil-Ounaceur/Product-AI-Image-Similarity-Platform/frontend-react/README.md

 ## To-Do

--   [ ] Polish the frontend with a better User Interface and more meaningful look.
+-   [ ] Polish the frontend with a better UI and more meaningful look.